iivanoo/covid-apps-observer/data/data_us/reports/resources/com.onemedical.android___3.16.13/report.md

 > The app is not great.
 It's basically the website with no difference.
 Like it literally has a tab in menu which says 'Open in app' 😑.
 There is no way to reschedule or even look at your appointments.<br> :date: __2020-01-09 18:13:55__

 > No face id support<br> :date: __2019-12-28 20:08:49__

-> Should be able to upload previous medical records.
-Should be able to enter a complete medical history like on zocdoc.<br> :date: __2019-11-17 19:27:39__